PlatosTwin/LawSchoolData/docs/index.markdown

   <i>Note</i>: The top-left plot shows the acceptance rate by date of application submissions, calculated by dividing the
-    number of <i>acceptances</i> among applicants who submitted their application in a given month by the <i>total</i> number of applicants who submitted applications that month, whatever their end result.
+    number of <i>acceptances</i> among applicants who submitted their application in a given month by the <i>total</i> number of applicants who submitted applications that month, whatever their end result, including <i>Pending</i>.
+This method of calculation assumes, therefore, that the overwhelming majority of those applicants who were admitted updated their LawSchoolData.org status to reflect their admission.
     Because the plot above reports the total number of acceptances, rejections, and waitlists only, the n= totals may differ between this plot and the plot above.
 The remaining subplots in the present figure draw on the same data set as does the top-left plot.
 The top-right and bottom-right plots show the mean of the LSAT and GPA, respectively, of <i>all</i> applicants who applied in a given month.
 The bottom-left plot shows, for each month, the percentage of the total volume of submitted applications submitted that month.
 For example, if December of the 18/19 cycle were to show 23% it would indicate that 23% of the <i>total</i>